 Braces, crutches, walkers and canes, along with other assisting devices, will also be accepted free of charge.
 If you do not medically require these items yourself, you may transport it in checked baggage, however all applicable checked and excess baggage fees will apply.

-WestJet strongly recommends that guests who use a mobility aid notify us at least 24 hours before departure.
+WestJet strongly recommends that guests who use a mobility aid notify us at least 48 hours before departure.
 This gives us time to process your service request and find the most suitable seating arrangement.
+In cases where notification is not provided 48 hours before departure, we will make our best effort to accommodate.

 Battery powered mobility devices

 All battery powered mobility devices, including wheelchairs, power scooters and collapsible mobility devices require special handling.
 Our restricted items table has detailed information on battery acceptance and packing.
-You can also call us at 1-888-937-8538 for more information.
+More information can be found below, or you can also call us at 1-888-937-8538 for more information.

 Mobility device battery acceptance

 Failure to provide the required information about your mobility device's battery may result in the battery being denied transportation by WestJet.
-Refer to your owners-manual to identify the type of battery used for your mobility device and have this information available when you contact us.
+Please review and have your owner's manual ready when you contact us to identify the type of battery used and the proper stowage method to ensure safe transport.

-Of the three current types of mobility device batteries: spillable, non-spillable and lithium, WestJet accepts mobility devices that are powered by spillable and non-spillable batteries.
+Of the three current types of mobility device batteries: spillable, non-spillable and lithium, WestJet accepts mobility devices that are powered by spillable and non-spillable batteries, however some conditions apply.
 You must disclose to WestJet if your mobility device is powered by a lithium battery.
 Certain, lithium batteries cannot be carried in the cabin or in checked baggage.
 Amendments may be made to WestJet guidelines and procedures as lithium batteries become more common.
 We suggest you check back from time to time for changes.

 Please note: Batteries are classified as dangerous goods; restrictions apply and approval is required for these items as they require additional safety-related handling and packaging.
 Spare batteries are not accepted for transport at this time.
 All airlines maintain individual criteria for battery acceptance; if you are travelling with WestJet and/or another airline, please confirm the acceptance policy for each airline on your itinerary.